 It will be the demand for talent and the changing needs of upskilling current employees that bears even more weight as DX continues to grow.
 Now more than ever, it is important Calgary sends the signal that this is the city to go to for leading programming and greater opportunity to secure employment in the new economy.

 It comes down to a talent-first approach, something Calgary Economic Development is championing to ensure we achieve the ambitions of the DX study.
 To meet demand, the plan is to ‘attract, retain and transition’ talent – attracting top talent, retaining new graduates and transitioning mid-career professionals that require upskilling.

 With many highly skilled professionals displaced in the energy sector, much of the talent Calgary will be tapping into is already here.
-It is facilities like SAIT’s School of Advanced Digital Technology Digital that addressing the digital skills gap and support businesses transitioning to digitization.
+It is facilities like SAIT’s School of Advanced Digital Technology that addresses the digital skills gap and supports businesses transitioning to digitization.
 It embodies the changing landscape of tech talent training in Calgary.